Freaky/zfsnapr/README.md

     zfsnapr -r /home -E /home/sekrit mount /mnt/backup

 Mount a snapshot of all datasets mounted under `/home`, except for `/home/sekrit`.
-Note this will require the `/home` dataset itself to be mounted to provide the mount points for its child datasets.
+Note this will require the `/home` dataset itself to be mounted to provide the mount points for its child datasets, or for you to have provided them under `/mnt/backup` in advance.

 ## Requirements